 Guy David and Sara Markowitz (Under Review), Side Effects of Competition: the Role of Advertising and Promotion in Pharmaceutical Markets.

 Abstract: The extent of pharmaceutical advertising and promotion can be characterized by a balancing act between profitable demand expansions and potentially unfavorable subsequent regulatory actions.
 However, this balance also depends on the nature of competition (e.g. monopoly versus oligopoly).
 In this paper we model the firm’s behavior under different competitive scenarios and test the model’s predictions using a novel combination of sales, promotion, advertising, and adverse event reports data.
 We focus on the market for erectile dysfunction drugs as the basis for estimation.
 This market is ideal for analysis as it is characterized by an abrupt shift in structure, all drugs are branded, the drugs are associated with adverse health events, and have extensive advertising and promotion.
 We find that advertising and promotion expenditures increase own market share but also increase the share of adverse drug reactions.
 Competitors’ spending decreases market share, while also having an influence on adverse drug reactions.

-Elena Andreyeva, Guy David, Hummy Song (Under Review), The Effects of Home Health Visit Length on Hospital Readmission.
+Elena Andreyeva, Guy David, Hummy Song (Working), The Effects of Home Health Visit Length on Hospital Readmission.

 Guy David, Philip Saynisch, Somesh Nigam, Candace Gunnarsson (2015), Do Patient-Centered Medical Homes Reduce Emergency Department Visits?, Health Services Research.